astropy/halotools/docs/tutorials/index.rst

 .. _tutorials_by_category:

 ********************************************
-Tutorials grouped by category
+Source code notes grouped by category
 ********************************************

-Here we present tutorials on the implementation of the most commonly used functions and classes grouped together by functionality.
+Here we present notes on the source code implementation of the most commonly used functions and classes, grouped together by functionality.
 For a quick reference on basic usage, see :ref:`function_usage_examples`.
 For documentation of the API of all functions and classes in the package,